-The dome camera includes a service port that outputs camera video.
+The camera includes a service port that outputs camera video.
 Use it at the installation site to set up the field of view and to focus the camera.

 Pelco offers an optional service cable (IX-SC) that connects directly to the service port.
-To access the service port, you must remove the lower dome (refer to Installing the Dome Liner and Lower Dome on page 19).
 The service cable has a male BNC output for most standard viewers.